luontola/specsy/documentation.md

 Quick Start
 -----------

 After you have [configured your dependencies](download.html), you can create a Specsy spec by extending the language specific base class, as shown below.
-Annotate the class with `@RunVia` to execute it using [Jumi](http://jumi.fi/).
+The base class is annotated with `@RunVia` so that [Jumi](http://jumi.fi/) can run the tests.
 (If *have* to use JUnit's test runner instead of Jumi, then have a look at [NestedJUnit](https://github.com/orfjackal/nestedjunit) which supports a quite similar way of writing tests.)

 Here are examples of the language specific syntax for all of Specsy's API: